hanyuhanyuhanyu/GodzamoKrazy/README.md

 <details>
 <summary>Click to expand!</summary>

+2022 Aug 30
+* Added a frenzy modifier check to the Auto Sugar Frenzy so you can make sure it only fires for big combos

 2022 Aug 23
 * Updated auto-Cyclius to work with Supreme Intellect and to allow it to set all gods properly when activated.